Corporate Governance

 The Board of Directors of EMV Capital plc is responsible for the governance of the Company, being the systems and procedures by which the Company is directed and controlled.
 High standards of corporate governance are a key priority of the Board, and the Directors believe that they govern the Company in the best interests of the shareholders.

-The Board’s view continues to be that sound governance is an essential element of a well-run business and is the responsibility of all.
-The Company follows the corporate governance code published by the Quoted Companies Alliance (QCA) (the “QCA Code”) as the benchmark for governance matters.
+The Board’s view is that sound governance is an essential element of a well-run business.
+The Company follows the corporate governance code published by the Quoted Companies Alliance (QCA) (the “QCA Code”) published in November 2023 as the benchmark for governance matters.

 Board Committees